 NAFCU expects that the net costs of a CBDC will exceed the benefits, and that administration of a CBDC will distract from the Federal Reserve's dual mandate of achieving both stable prices and maximum sustainable employment.
-Accordingly, the Federal Reserve should not proceed with further development activities.
+Accordingly, the Federal Reserve should not proceed with further development activities at this time.
 Additionally, the Federal Reserve should not allocate resources towards investigating hypothetical models of CBDC until it has identified clear regulatory parameters, with the input of Congress and key stakeholders, that are the necessary foundation for understanding CBDC design limitations and tradeoffs.

 We thank you for the opportunity to share our thoughts in advance of tomorrow's hearing on a CBDC.
-Should you have any questions or require any additional information, please contact me or Lewis Plush, NAFCU's Associate Director of Legislative Affairs, at 703-842-2261.
+Should you have any questions or require any additional information, please contact me or Chad Adams, NAFCU's Senior Director of Legislative Affairs, at 703-842-2265.